What’s the Difference Between Cash Flow and Goal-Based Planning?

 Hockey stadium from above

 We find the majority of advisors using RightCapital are most comfortable with modified cash flow planning.
 This method is similar to cash flow planning, but the platform assumes that excess cash flows will be spent.
-Modified cash flow planning is well suited if you have clients who enjoy using their hard-earned money, perhaps by traveling abroad, collecting cars, or buying season tickets—go New York Rangers!—or who may not be as strict about tracking expenses.
+Modified cash flow planning is well suited if you have clients who enjoy using their hard-earned money, perhaps by traveling abroad, collecting cars, or buying season tickets, or who may not be as strict about tracking expenses.
 While using this method within RightCapital, advisors will find a column labeled “Spend Unsaved Cash Flows” which can be viewed as an opportunity for additional savings that the client may not have expected.
 If you wish to invest these savings opportunities, we recommend creating a taxable savings card.

 If you’d like the opportunity to get creative with which planning method you use for each individual client, RightCapital could be the right financial planning software for you.
 You can also set a universal planning method across the board if you prefer.
 Schedule a demo and ask a member of our sales team for more information on how to demonstrate different planning methods.